-OpsGenie schedules is used to determine who is on-call at any given time.
-Schedules can be defined via the On-Call Schedules page.
-You can use schedules as standalone Alert Recipients & Teams or within Teams to determine who is on-call within your team.
+Opsgenie schedules are used to determine who is on-call at any given time.
+Schedules can be defined via the On-Call Schedules section of your Team's dashboard, under the Main tab.
 You can refer to the Schedules and Rotations document for further information about schedules.

 Escalations are used to notify recipients of each rule according to the given order and timeline to notify users in a desired order.
 After an escalation is added as a recipient to an alert, the escalation rules will notify their recipients when the specified time is over and the state of the alert meets the specified condition.
-You can use escalations as standalone alert recipients or within teams to be triggered when a team is added to an alert.
 You can refer to the Escalations document for further information.
-Escalations can be created/edited via the Escalations page.
+Escalations can be created/edited via the Team dashboard, under the Main tab.

 Groups are Deprecated